rd825/react-not-paid/README.md

 Then, in your App.js's `componentDidMount` lifecycle method, call the notPaid function. <br/>

-The first paramater is `dueDate`, which is any common date encoding (e.g. MM-DD-YYYY, YYYY-MM-DD) as a String. <br/>
+The first paramater is `dueDate`, which is an ISO date encoding (i.e. "YYYY-MM-DD") as a String. <br/>

-The second parameter is `gracePeriod`, which is the number of days it will take your client's site to fully disappear; this is an Integer value. <br/>
+The second parameter is `gracePeriod`, which is the number of days (e.g. 7, 14) it will take your client's site to fully disappear; this is an Integer value. <br/>

-_NOTE: this may exhibit differing behavior across timezones, as it does not yet account for UTC offsets.
-This functionality is forthcoming._

 #### Example Usage